perforce/helix-authentication-service/docs/Architecture.md

 ## External Storage

 Any external storage is optional and configured by the customer.
 The only supported external storage system at this time is [Redis](https://redis.io) for caching session data in order to facilitate failover.
 See the [Failover.md](./Failover.md) document for details.

+## Administrative Inteface

+The web-based administrative interface is an opt-in feature that allows a customer to modify the service configuration from a web browser.
+The client application, by default a React-based web app, will send admin credentials to the REST API in order to acquire a JSON Web Token, which is then used to authenticate requests to retrieve and modify the service configuration.
+See the [REST_API.md](./REST_API.md) document for details on the protocol.

 ## Internal Design